njit-it114/example-java-exception/README.md

 - throw ing checked Exceptions (Main.method1),
 - handle checked Exceptions thrown by called methods via either via try/catch or throws (MyMain.useMethod1,2,3,4,5),
 - how checked Exception inheritance can be used in overwriting methods in Child classes that throws these Exceptions,
+- how to wrap an Exception into another Exception (via its constructor that takes a Throwable) and throw that

 ## Setup dependencies
 Make sure on your machine, you have;